RBA Interest Rates May 2026: What It Means for Your Mortgage

 Stress-testing your mortgage

-The RBA itself assesses borrowers at roughly 3% above the current product rate.
-This is the serviceability buffer built into lending standards.
-You should do the same:
+Banks already test borrowers at roughly 3% above the product rate.
+That's the serviceability buffer.
+You should test your own budget the same way.

-Run your own numbers with our Rate Rise Impact Calculator to see what happens if rates move 1%, 2%, or even 3% higher.
+Use our Rate Rise Impact Calculator and see what 1%, 2%, or even 3% higher looks like.

 Fixed vs variable: should you switch?